codex-academy/tso/readme.md

 The basic algorithm for creating a unique list is:

 * Create a new empty list that will be your unique list, lest call it `uList`.
-* Loop through you list with duplicates
+* Loop through the list with duplicates
 * Check if each entry in the list exist in `uList` if not add it in there.

 There are various ways to check for entries in `uList`: